-Healthy Relationships [9.3.HR]
+Healthy Relationships [12.3.HR]

 Explain why it is harmful to disrespect others who have differing views and beliefs and demonstrate positive ways to express understanding of differing perspectives.
+[HPE; SE]

 Use effective strategies (e.g., boundary setting, maintaining personal boundaries, respecting others’ boundaries, I-statements, stating your needs, recognizing warning signs) to avoid negative relationships and improve or maintain positive relationships.
+[HPE; SE]

-Summarize benefits (e.g., mutual respect, deeper connections, inclusion) of respecting individual differences in aspects of sexuality (e.g., sexual activity, sexual abstinence, sexual orientation) and gender (e.g., gender expression, gender identity), growth and development, and physical appearance.
+Summarize benefits (e.g., mutual respect, deeper connections, inclusion) of respecting individual differences in aspects of sexuality (e.g., sexual activity, sexual abstinence, sexual orientation), gender (e.g., gender expression, gender identity), growth and development, and physical appearance.
+[HPE; SE]

 Reflect on the role individual behaviors and external factors have in a conflict and discuss how individual behaviors and external factors may inform the ability to resolve conflict in the future.
+[HPE; SE]

 Demonstrate effective ways to communicate with trusted adults about bullying, harassment, abuse, assault, discrimination, or exploitation.
+[HPE; SE]

 Appropriately resolve interpersonal conflicts in a variety of settings (e.g., school, family, work, community, and personal relationships).
+[HPE; SE]

 Demonstrate empathy (e.g., active listening, withholding judgement, compassion) toward others.
+[HPE; SE]

 Demonstrate communication skills that account for the perspective of others while allowing for active and effective social engagement.
+[HPE; SE]

 Evaluate verbal, physical, and non-verbal social, cultural, and environmental cues to predict and respond to the emotions and communication style of others.
+[HPE; SE]

 Use assertive communication techniques, including refusals, in a variety of settings and with a variety of audiences to meet personal needs and maintain or enhance overall health.
+[HPE; SE]

 Summarize the importance of talking with parents, guardians, caregivers, and other trusted adults about issues related to relationships, growth and development, and sexual health.
+[HPE; SE]

-Mental and Emotional Health [9.3.MH]
+Mental and Emotional Health [12.3.MH]

 Describe both positive (e.g., developmental assets, protective factors, resilience, supportive adult relationships) and negative factors (e.g., trauma, adversity, adverse childhood experiences) that can impact mental and emotional health and well-being.
+[HE; SE]

 Discuss the benefits of trauma-informed approaches to relationships.
+[HE; SE]

 Demonstrate strategies for expressing understanding towards those who hold different beliefs.
+[HPE; SE]

 Evaluate how society and cultural norms, morals, and values affect personal interactions.
+[HPE; SE]

 Evaluate the influence of peers, media, family, society, community, and culture on body image and the impact body image has on health.
+[HPE; SE]

-Evaluate personal engagement in social situations at home, school, and in the community and create a plan for personal growth in social engagement and in resolving conflict.
+Evaluate personal engagement in social situations at home, school, and in the community and create a plan for personal growth in social engagement.
+[HPE; SE]

+Analyze power imbalances in relationships and demonstrate strategies that communicate your value, your right to say no, and hold others accountable for their actions.
+[HE; SE]

 Apply appropriate boundary setting strategies (e.g., acknowledge feelings, communicate the boundary, target alternative) within authentic contexts.
+[HPE; SE]

 Demonstrate a variety of culturally responsive strategies for collaborating with peers, adults, and others in the community.
+[HPE; SE]

-Demonstrate strategies for implementing aspects of cultural humility, embracing differences, accepting others, and acknowledging others’ perspectives.
+Demonstrate strength-based strategies for implementing aspects of cultural humility, embracing differences, accepting others, and acknowledging others’ perspectives.
+[HPE; SE]

 Demonstrate the ability to communicate about mental health in culturally responsive ways that reduce stigma.
+[HE; SE]

+Communicate non-judgmentally when there is a concern about one’s own or someone else’s mental well-being or where someone is considering harming or killing themselves.
+[HE; SE]

-Physical Activity and Fitness [9.3.PF]
+Physical Activity and Fitness [12.3.PF]